stg-tud/Bismuth/README.md

 This repository is a monorepo, with various independent modules.
 It is recommended to commit directly to the `main` branch to ensure everything remains integrated.
 However, please ensure your changes compile and pass tests without errors.

+The preferred working mode is to push small incremental, individually compiling changes directly to main.
+This allows us to keep everything integrated.
+Use `git config set pull.rebase true` for that.
+Using merge commits to group a series of changes is acceptable.

 # Contact

 For TUDa members (with TU-ID) you should be able to directly join our matrix channel: